 Graded Item Percent of Grade

-Exams 60% (20% each)
+Exams 60%

-Quizzes 30% (3% each)
+Quizzes 30%

 Attendance and Participation 10%

-Total 100%
+TOTAL 100%

 Exams: There will be three exams in this course.
 Each exam will be worth 20% of your total grade and will be completed in class.
 Each exam will be composed primarily of multiple-choice questions and fill-in-the-blank questions, but there will likely be true/false questions.
-Exams may include essay questions but I will inform you ahead of time if this option will be used.
+I may include an essay question if necessary, but you will be informed of the question before the exam takes place.